-If so, you may be dealing with loved one who has a narcissistic personality disorder.
+If so, you may be dealing with a loved one with a narcissistic personality disorder.

 If this family member also has issues with substance abuse, then you’ve probably found it impossible to get him or her to admit there’s even a problem, let alone agree to go to rehab.

-One of the hallmarks of personality disorders is that the affected individuals don’t perceive reality the same way that most others do, which is why all the best reasoning you can come up with hasn’t worked.
+One of the hallmarks of personality disorders is that affected individuals don’t perceive reality the same way as most people, which is why all the best reasoning you have put forward hasn’t been effective.
 In these cases, the right type of professional assistance is vital for both intervention and treatment.

 Let’s learn how to recognize the signs of narcissistic personality disorder, understand how it can contribute to substance abuse, and how you can get help for a loved one.